Bangkay

+Career

 de Andrés made his debut in acting as an extra in Kisame Street which starred Dolphy, Panchito and Nida Blanca. de Andrés was initially hesitant to take up an acting career, stating that he accepted the role just for fun, but eventually committed to it full-time.

 He frequently took roles as an extra in horror and comedy films in the 1980s to the 1990s, appearing in more than a hundred films.
 He often played dead in several films which earned him the nickname "Bangkay".
 Due to low pay, de Andrés decided to leave show business and remain a bachelor for the rest of his life.

 After retiring, Bangkay was entrusted to take care of a friend's son in Plaridel, Quezon until his adoptive son went to the United States to study college.
 Sometime in 2005, he began managing a beach resort owned by the town mayor, watching over the place for at least eight years.

 Bangkay returned to acting, and took a role in Forevermore.
 He and fellow horror film colleague Lilia Cuntapay became known as part of a love team dubbed as "BangLi" due to their roles in the series.
 Because of this, he and Cuntapay were invited as hurados for It's Showtime's Magpasikat Season 6 in 2015.